mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

-## Data Analysis
+## Data analysis process

 My study draws on traditional ethnographic methods of my journal as participant observer, participant interviews and analysis of artefacts used and created.
-I also record the workshop area with a 360 degree video camera and capture of screen data and audio of the laptops used by participants.

 One of the challenges of adopting a naturalistic research approach is to work with material gathered to find and describe patterns of behaviour.